Customer Service: Does Our Experience Dull Our Empathy?

 Related Posts:

-©2012 Kate Nasser, CAS, Inc. Somerville, NJ.
-If you want to re-post or republish the content of this post, please first email info@katenasser.com for terms of use.
+©2012-2015 Kate Nasser, CAS, Inc. Somerville, NJ.
+I appreciate your sharing the link to this post on your social streams.
+However, if you want to re-post or republish the content of this post, please email info@katenasser.com for permission and guidelines.
 Thank you for respecting intellectual capital.

 Great article, Kate